Computational Precision Health (PhD)

 Program Description

-Students in the PhD in Computational Precision Health will develop skills and expertise in both the computational sciences (machine learning and AI, natural language processing, statistical inference and modeling, data standards, parallel computing and data at scale, etc.) and health sciences (clinical decision sciences and cognitive informatics, clinical delivery, clinical research, implementation science, health information policy, etc.)
+Students in the PhD in Computational Precision Health develop skills and expertise in both the computational sciences (machine learning and AI, natural language processing, statistical inference and modeling, data standards, parallel computing, data at scale, etc.) and health sciences (clinical decision sciences and cognitive informatics, clinical delivery, clinical research, implementation science, health information policy, etc.)

-Students will develop the ability to work in interdisciplinary teams from ideation to development, testing, and validation in the real world.
-Coursework will be complemented by extensive and early interaction with world-class faculty – through research rotations, seminar series, and practicums – at the intersection of computation and health, and will develop proficiency in cross-disciplinary research and communication.
-A focus on diversity, equity and inclusion, human-centered design accommodating diverse users, and the ethical implications and societal impacts of the work will be embedded throughout the program.
+Students develop the ability to work in interdisciplinary teams from ideation to development, testing, and validation in the real world.
+Coursework is complemented by extensive and early interaction with world-class faculty – through research rotations, seminar series, and practicums – at the intersection of computation and health, and will develop proficiency in cross-disciplinary research and communication.
+A focus on diversity, equity and inclusion, human-centered design accommodating diverse users, and the ethical implications and societal impacts of the work are embedded throughout the program.

 Faculty

 CPH faculty are members of the Joint Augmented Graduate Group in Computational Precision Health.
-There are currently 42 faculty members: three faculty with primary appointment in CPH, and 39 faculty from multiple departments across UCSF and UC Berkeley.
+There are currently more than 80 faculty members: five with their primary appointment in CPH, and others from multiple departments across UCSF and UC Berkeley.
 UCSF faculty hail from all UCSF clinical sites, reflecting the diversity of populations and care settings across San Francisco.

 Learning Outcomes